monsieurpablo/IKEA-3D-Model-Download-Button/README.md

 ## Disclaimer

-This script is for personal use only.
-Ensure you comply with IKEA's terms of service when using this script.
+This tool is designed for personal home planning and visualization.
+Always respect IKEA's terms of service and use the saved models only for personal home design projects.
 The authors are not responsible for any misuse or violation of terms.

 ## Credits

-This script and README were created with the assistance of Claude 3.5 Sonnet, an AI language model by Anthropic.
+This script and README were created with the assistance of Claude 3.7 Sonnet, an AI language model by Anthropic.